RarelyCharlie/rarelycharlie.github.io/taglist.md

  >This thread controls an auto-updating taglist.
 To see the current list, go to <a  class="listname" href=""></a>.
  >
- >To add yourself to this taglist, press the Post to Thread button above and write <i>the exact words</i> "Please add me."
+ >To add yourself to this taglist, press the Reply button in this post and write <i>the exact words</i> "Please add me."
  >
  >To remove yourself from this taglist, press the Post to Thread button above and write <i>the exact words</i>, "Please remove me."